Science Fact: “ Tells ” are the unconscious tics that give away your deepest secrets – not just in a game of poker, but

 However, it’s not that straightforward:

 – Pupils enlarge for many reasons.
 They depend upon internal factors such as affection, sexual arousal, preparation for “fight or flight,” in response to drugs or illness, and of course in response to ambient light.

 – A person who wanted to intentionally confuse pupillary signals could use techniques similar to those who train to fool polygraphs – either physical techniques (the old “thumbtack in the shoe” trick) or mental conditioning.

 Nevertheless, within the overall context of how a person looks and acts, pupil dilation can provide valuable information that is difficult to fake.

 Body Language Helps Us Communicate

 Just as tells can reveal more than we wish, other kinds of nonverbal communication can be used to consciously send a message.

 In law enforcement, body language works both to reveal and to control: a suspect’s behavior may suggest innocence or guilt; at the same time, an investigator’s nonverbal cues may influence what the suspect does in a way that muddles the evidence that is being sought.

 Businesspeople are often trained to adopt an open or closed posture to match their immediate communication goal: to enhance rapport; or to signal disapproval or intransigence in negotiations.

 We know that relationship formation is a complex process that depends on the present and past history of both parties.
 The subtle communication provided by body language plays a valuable role in testing the way forward for each participant.
-Miller’s article is fascinating for its broad catalog of gestures and actions used to simply communicate “I’m interested.”
+Miller’s articles touch on the gestures and actions used to communicate “I’m interested.”

 Science Speculation: What more can we say, except that the smile is the biggest nonverbal tool of all.
 Perhaps a big part of the meaning of life is to smile and be smiled at!